Fobes Hill, Washington

 Fobes Hill is an unincorporated community and a census-designated place (CDP) in Snohomish County, Washington, United States.
-The population was 2,418 at the 2010 census.
+As of the 2020 census, Fobes Hill had a population of 2,628.
 Fobes Hill is a middle class residential community located along Fobes Road, northwest of the city of Snohomish.

 Geography

 Fobes Hill is located at (47.939220, -122.134076).

 According to the United States Census Bureau, the CDP has a total area of 4.655 square miles (12.06 km^{2}), all of it land.

+Demographics

+Fobes Hill first appeared as a census designated place in the 2010 U.S. census formed from part of the deleted Northwest Snohomish CDP and additional area.